emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

 integer.
 This could be something like ``int my_function(char *buf)``.

-The converse case of exporting allocated memory into JavaScript can be tricky when wasm-based memory is allowed to grow (by compiling with ``-s ALLOW_MEMORY_GROWTH=1``).
+The converse case of exporting allocated memory into JavaScript can be tricky when wasm-based memory is allowed to **grow**, by compiling with ``-s ALLOW_MEMORY_GROWTH``.
 Increasing the size of memory changes to a new buffer and existing array views essentially become invalid, so you cannot simply do this:

 .. code-block:: javascript

    function func() {
-     var ptr = callSomething(len);               // if memory grows ...
-     return HEAPU8.subarray(ptr, ptr+len); // ... this will fail
+     let someView = HEAPU8.subarray(x, y);
+     compute(someView);

+     // This may grow memory, which would invalidate all views. maybeGrow();

+     // If we grew, this use of an invalidated view will fail.
+Failure in this
+     // case will return undefined, the same as reading out of bounds from a
+     // typed array.
+If the operation were someView.subarray(), however, then it
+     // would throw an error.
+     return someView[z];
    }

-Here, if `callSomething` calls `malloc` and returns the allocated pointer, and if that `malloc` grew memory, you will not be able to read the returned data unless you renew the view:
+Emscripten will refresh the canonical views like ``HEAPU8`` for you, which you can use to refresh your own views:

 .. code-block:: javascript

    function func() {
-     var ptr = callSomething(len);
-     return new Uint8Array(HEAPU8.subarray(ptr, ptr+len)); // create a new view
+     let someView = HEAPU8.subarray(x, y);
+     compute(someView);

+     // This may grow memory, which would invalidate all views. maybeGrow();

+     // Create a new, fresh view after the possible growth. someView = HEAPU8.subarray(x, y);
+     return someView[z];
    }

-Note that a second instance of memory growth will possibly invalidate the current view, requiring another update of the view (you can, of course, avoid this problem by copying the data.)
+Another option to avoid such problems is to copy the data, when that makes sense.

 .. _interacting-with-code-execution-behaviour: